Ireland-Qatar Football Match Disrupted by Fan Protest Over Upcoming Israel Fixtures

 - Fans threw tennis balls onto the pitch during the Republic of Ireland’s match against Qatar.

-- The protest occurred at Aviva Stadium in Dublin.
+- The protest took place at Aviva Stadium in Dublin.

-- Republic of Ireland’s manager responded to the protest after the match.
+- Republic of Ireland’s manager responded to the protest following the match.

 What Happened

-During the Republic of Ireland’s friendly against Qatar, fans threw tennis balls onto the field in protest, causing the match to be stopped twice at Aviva Stadium in Dublin.
+During the Republic of Ireland’s friendly against Qatar, fans threw tennis balls onto the field in protest of upcoming Nations League matches against Israel, causing the match to be halted twice.

 Why It Matters